 The following points must be addressed for the University to be compliant:

 The University is required to maintain a list of our service providers.
 This is maintained by the PCI DSS team.

+The purchase of any equipment from a third party to be used for the processing of card information should only be purchased with the approval of the PCI DSS team

 There must be a written agreement between the University and each service provider that acknowledges that the service provider is responsible for the security of cardholder data the service provider possesses.
 This should be included in the contract or agreement between the University and the service provider.
 All financial agreements are authorised by the Finance Office and therefore this is managed by the PCI DSS team.